Meet our inspired—and inspiring—team of performers and technicians

 Elena Greco is a singer, writer, producer/director, teacher and coach.
-Her primary creative focus is on producing multi-media projects that entertain, educate and enliven through ELENA GRECO MULTIMEDIA PRODUCTIONS™.
+Her primary creative focus is on producing multi-media projects that entertain, educate and enliven through ELENA GRECO MULTIMEDIA PRODUCTIONS™, where she wears the hats of Producer/Director, Co-Music Director, coach and performer.
 As a mezzo-soprano, she sings a wide variety of genres and styles, from opera to Spanish art song to Broadway to jazz standards, both as a soloist and as an enthusiastic ensemblist.
 Her voice has a wide range of colors, and she always does her best to convey the essence of the music in its natural style.
 She is also a classical pianist, plays jazz flute, was once a harpist, and occasionally composes.
 It’s important to her to go wherever the creative impulse takes her, unrestricted by genre, style, medium or instrument.
 She is particularly dedicated to Spanish art song, and produces a multi-part concert series called THE FLAVOR OF SPAIN™ which explores the elements which unite to create the unique sound of Spanish music.
 She hosts THE MUSIC SALON™ to provide a haven for creative artists to share their art among colleagues and support their creative process, facilitates a meditation group specifically for musicians and other creative artists, MEDITATION FOR CREATIVES™, and is a holistic voice teacher (Elena’s Vocal Arts).
 Other EGMP endeavors are CONCERTS FOR HEALING™ and OPERA REALE™.